bbcrown/wiad/working-issues.md

 - Shows pixels even when DPI is entered. **this is fixed now, should show pixels if DPI is not entered and mm otherwise**
 - Linker should get NA **this is fixed now**
 - There is a bug that when you increase the zoom the table extends all the way across, but it does not contract when the user zooms out again.  **currenlty limited by Shiny functionalities, but it should be fixed, when we put this in a frame**
+- Something is wrong witht the calculation.
+The numbers currently do not add up, although the formula seems to make sense.
+Mabye the x and y coordinates are not registered correctly. **this is fixed now, the issue was due to the opposite order of image dimension and XY axis**